julianomacielferreira/Algorithms-Java/README.md

 With [Netbeans IDE 8.2](https://netbeans.org/) the process is very simple:

-1. In the tab Projects, click in the project folder with the mouse right button at __Properties__:
+1. In the tab **Projects**, click in the project folder with the mouse right button at _Properties_:

 ![](assets/screenshots/1.png)